Opening Hours Open 7 days a week

 4-year time limit when applying for a Skilled Worker visa as a new entrant

-Our specialist team of skilled worker visa solicitors can provide expert immigration advice and legal representations for your application for a skilled worker visa as a new entrant on a fixed fee basis.
+Our specialist team of skilled worker visa solicitors can provide expert immigration advice and legal representation for your application for a skilled worker visa as a new entrant on a fixed fee basis.
 Our skilled worker visa solicitors can legally represent you in your application for a skilled worker visa as a new entrant and carry out all the work on your application until a decision by the Home Office UKVI on your skilled worker visa application.
-The immigration casework to be carried out by our immigration solicitors in relation to your application for a skilled worker visa as a new entrant will entail the following:
+The immigration casework to be carried out by our immigration solicitors about your application for a skilled worker visa as a new entrant will entail the following:

-Documentary advice: Our skilled worker visa solicitors will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for a skilled worker visa as a new entrant;
+Documentary advice: Our skilled worker visa solicitors will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for a skilled worker visa as a new entrant.

-Uploading documents online: Before the biometrics enrolment date, our skilled worker visa lawyers will upload online all the supporting documents to be considered in support of your application for a skilled worker visa as a new entrant;
+Uploading documents online: Before the biometrics enrolment date, our skilled worker visa lawyers will upload online all the supporting documents to be considered in support of your application for a skilled worker visa as a new entrant.

 Other Related Services